scottdorman/scottdorman.github.io/_posts/2008/2008-07-25-windows-vista-ux-guidelines-and-visual-studio.md

 From the guidelines,

-> The goals for these official Windows Vista® User Experience Guidelines (or "UX Guide" for short) are to:
+> The goals for these official Windows Vista&reg; User Experience Guidelines (or "UX Guide" for short) are to:
 >
 > *   Establish a high quality and consistency baseline for all Windows Vista-based applications.
 > *   Answer your specific user experience questions.